dbpedia/databus-maven-plugin/dbpedia/generic/article-templates/article-templates.md

-# DBpedia Generic Article-Templates dataset
+# Used Wikipedia Templates per Article
-Dataset contains all templates found within a wikipedia article using the wikiPageUsesTemplate property
+Dataset contains identifiers for used templates per Wikipedia article using the wikiPageUsesTemplate property

-## Description

-Template objects use prefix `http://dbpedia.org/resource/Template:`
+Template identifiers (objects) use prefix `http://dbpedia.org/resource/Template:` followed by template name.